-Emergency Support Function (ESF) #6 - Mass Care, Emergency Assistance, Housing and Human Services coordinates the District's efforts to provide mass care and human services needs to survivors of an emergency.
+Emergency Support Function (ESF) #6 - Mass Care, Food, Emergency Assistance, Housing and Human Services coordinates the District's efforts to provide mass care and human services needs to survivors of an emergency.
 These services include but are not limited to providing shelter, food, and emergency first aid assistance to those impacted by an emergency and providing public mental health education on critical incident stress and stress management techniques.
 ESF #6 covers other basic needs and services such as drinking water, basic medical hygienic needs, and related services.
+ESF #6 will also identify, secure, and coordinate the transportation and provision of food assistance to survivors, response staff, and volunteers following an emergency or other event.
 ESF #6 supports the establishment and maintenance of bulk distribution systems to provide emergency disaster relief supplies to disaster survivors and response personnel and the collection of information for the Safe and Well system for the purpose of reporting survivor status and assisting family reunification.
 Additionally, ESF #6 provides support to shelter, case management services, and medical assistance for pets.

 - ESF #6 promotes the delivery of services and the implementation of programs to assist individuals, households, and families impacted by potential or actual incidents.
 ESF #6 includes three primary functions: mass care, housing, and human services. - Mass care involves the coordination and provision of services to include sheltering of survivors, implementing feeding operations, providing emergency first aid, collecting and providing information relative to family reunification, and the coordination of bulk distribution of emergency relief items.
 It specifically includes the following: - Emergency shelter for disaster survivors using pre-identified shelter sites in existing structures, temporary facilities, and, in the event of an evacuation, using similar facilities outside the disaster-affected area.
 With the assistance of ESF #6 support agencies, coordinate temporary services for survivors such as drinking water, basic medical and personal hygiene needs.
 Examples of mass care shelters include, but are not limited to, overnight shelters, evacuation shelters, reception centers, and evacuation transfer stations.
-Medical needs that require specialized shelters are the responsibility of ESF #8 Public Health and Medical Services.
-This includes the sheltering of any individual with medical conditions requiring specialized care where the individual is neither self-sufficient nor accompanied by a care-giver. - Food will be provided to disaster survivors and emergency workers through a combination of fixed sites, mobile feeding units, and bulk distribution centers.
-Feeding operations are addressed in ESF #11 Food and through ESF #6 as appropriate. - ESF #8 will provide food safety and security inspections at shelters and other food distribution locations as appropriate. - Department of Health (DOH) will coordinate emergency first aid to survivors and emergency workers at mass care facilities and at designated sites within the emergency area.
-This service will supplement or operate in conjunction with emergency health and medical services established to meet the needs of disaster survivors under ESF #4 - Firefighting and ESF #8 - Public Health and Medical Services.
+Medical needs that require specialized shelters are the responsibility of ESF #8 - Public Health and Medical Services.
+This includes the sheltering of any individual with medical conditions requiring specialized care where the individual is neither self-sufficient nor accompanied by a care-giver. - ESF #6 will determine food assistance needs, obtain appropriate food supplies, and arrange for transportation of food supplies to designated shelters and/or staging areas within the disaster area.
+Food will be provided to disaster survivors and emergency workers through a combination of fixed sites, mobile feeding units, and bulk distribution centers. - ESF #8 will provide food safety and security inspections at shelters and other food distribution locations as appropriate.